karkisantosh/Dockerfile-example/readme.md

-This dockerfile takes standard ubuntu 18.04 docker container image & then installs atom text editor on top of it
+This dockerfile takes standard ubuntu 18.04 docker container image & then installs atom text editor on top of it.
+Though this new image is not useful !

 To build this image, use command: